-This post by Mark Fulton originally appeared at Get over Christianity by Understanding it.
+This post by Mark Fulton originally appeared at Get Over Christianity.

 There have been literally hundreds of wars started or inflamed by Christian intolerance.
 Millions of people were murdered in the crusades, the Inquisition and the witch-hunts.
 For centuries women, homosexuals, Jews, and Muslims were attacked or suppressed.
 Churches have opposed secular education, fought against each other and resisted scientific advances.
 They have been the cause of, not the cure for, many of the world’s ills.

 “My own view on religion is that…I regard it as…a source of untold misery to the human race.”

 "My own view on religion is that of Lucretius.
 I regard it as a disease born of fear and as a source of untold misery to the human race." -Bertrand Russell pic.twitter.com/8Wkav0Vigm

 — FFRF (@FFRF) April 20, 2019

 Church people commonly claim that if all communities were Christian the result would be moral health, peace, and happiness.
 I do not believe that, and have some statistics to back up my opinion, as there is a good, very large study that addresses this issue.

 The American Gregory Paul is an independent researcher on subjects dealing with paleontology, evolution, religion, and society.
 In 2005 he undertook a study titled “Cross-National Correlations of Quantifiable Societal Health with Popular Religiosity and Secularism in the Prosperous Democracies: A First Look.”
 It was published in the Journal of Religion and Society.

 Highly secular democracies consistently enjoy low rates of societal dysfunction,while pro-religious America performs poorly